 GASB has issued statements that will become effective in future years including Statement Nos.
-75 (OPEB Employer), 82 (Pensions), 83 (Asset Retirement Obligations), 84 (Fiduciary Activities), 85 (Omnibus 2017), 86 (Certain Debt Extinguishment Issues), 87 (Leases), and 88 (Certain Debt Disclosures).
+83 (Asset Retirement Obligations), 84 (Fiduciary Activities), 87 (Leases), 88 (Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements), 89 (Accounting for Interest Cost Incurred before the End of a Construction Period), and 90 (Majority Equity Interests - an amendment of GASB Statements No. 14 and No.61).
 Management has not yet determined the impact of these statements on the financial statements.